kaiachain/kips/README.md

 * **Draft** - a KIP that is undergoing rapid iteration and changes.
 * **Last Call** - a KIP that is done with its initial iteration and ready for review by a wide audience for two weeks.
-* **Accepted** - a KIP that has been in 'Last Call' for at least 2 weeks, any technical changes that were requested have been addressed by the author, and finally get approved by the Klaytn core developers.
+* **Accepted** - a KIP that has been in 'Last Call' for at least 2 weeks, any technical changes that were requested have been addressed by the author, and finally get approved by the Kaia core developers.
 * **Final** - a KIP that has been released as a standard specification.
-If a Core KIP is in 'Final', its implementation has been included in at least one Klaytn client.
+If a Core KIP is in 'Final', its implementation has been included in at least one Kaia client.

 {% include types_lastcall.html %}